This Honey Garlic Chicken can be made in your Instant Pot pressure cooker OR slow cooker and is a big hit with everyone who tries it!

 You could technically use either here, but I recommend boneless, skinless thighs for this recipe.
 Thighs are much more forgiving when you’re cooking them in a pressure cooker or slow cooker, and are less prone to overcooking and drying out.
 They give great flavor for this recipe and you’ll be happy with them.
 I trim the fat first and recommend you do that, too.

 I know that you’re going to LOVE this recipe and it’ll become a part of your regular rotation.
-Be on the lookout for more healthy dinner recipes coming your way in the coming months–I’m on a mission!Print
+If you want more healthy chicken dinner recipes, give this Oven Baked Caprese Chicken a try.
+It’s another good one!Print

 Honey Garlic Chicken (Instant Pot Pressure Cooker or Slow Cooker recipe!)